Kingpin321/DEPLOYMENT-SITE/Readme.md

   # Kingpin Tech Science

-  # Tap on the KINGS MD bot to deploy it on heroku!
+  # Tap on the KINGS MD bot and choose any deployment site!

 <a><img src='https://i.imgur.com/LyHic3i.gif'/><gif'<a>'